jtorres-1/job-autoapply-bot/README.md

 Base ID → starts with app...
 Table ID (under Table 1) → starts with tbl...

+Step 3: Set Environment Variables
+Create a .env file in the root directory or add them in Railway under “Environment”:

 AIRTABLE_TOKEN      = your_token_here
 AIRTABLE_BASE_ID    = your_base_id_here
 AIRTABLE_TABLE_NAME = your_table_id_here